judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-08-09-three-ways-travel-changed-life.markdown

 ---
 title: 			Three Ways Travel Changed My Life When I Was Young
 date: 			2016-08-09 16:17:57 Z
-categories: Lifestyle
+categories: 	lifestyle
 author: 		bobmoore
+description: 	My father tells of a romantic encounter from his youth while traveling in the Caribbean Islands which forever changed his life.
 excerpt: 		My father tells of a romantic encounter from his youth while traveling in the Caribbean Islands which forever changed his life.
 layout: 		post
+image:			../assets/images/2016/08/bob-moore-college.jpeg.jpg

 ---